sleif/ansible-ldap389ds_container/README.md

-# sleif.openldap_container
+# sleif.ldap389ds_container

-This role runs an OpenLDAP instance on Podman.
+This role runs an ldap389ds instance on Podman.

 ## Requirements